R08K09/day1_lab/src/cheatsheet.md

 3. Create an empty file e.g. `touch (file)`
    * can check if file was made by typing `ls` and the file should appear
 4. Recommend to use `git status` to continuously check
-5. Type `git add (file)` to add untracked file facts.txt, so it's ready to be committed
+5. Type `git add (file)` to add untracked file, so it's ready to be committed
 6. Repeat step 4 to check status
 7. Type `git commit -m"adds (file)"` to commit tracked file
    * All commits have to be accompanied by a message (typically in present tense)